Keep on Going: Learning Robust Humanoid Motion Skills via Selective Adversarial Training: Methods

 \section{Methods}

-In this section, we present in detail the adversarial training method designed to enhance the robustness of humanoid motion policies through critical adversarial attacks.
-As illustrated in Fig.~\ref{fig2}, the framework comprises two learnable modules: motion policy and adversarial attack policy.
-The motion policy is trained to optimize motion task performance in an environment perturbed by the adversarial attack policy, thereby improving its resilience against perturbations.
-In contrast, the adversarial attack policy learns to identify vulnerable states of the robot through environmental state observations and selectively applies critical adversarial perturbations to force the robot into falling states.
-During the training process, these two modules are alternately optimized in a game-theoretic manner, forming a dynamic equilibrium learning process.
-The adversarial attack policy progressively improves its ability to identify vulnerabilities in the motion policy and generate effective perturbations, while the motion policy continuously compensates for its weaknesses to strengthen its robustness against perturbations.
+In this section, we present the SA2RT in detail, which aims to enhance the robustness of humanoid motion policies via selective adversarial attacks.
+As shown in Fig.~\ref{fig2}, the framework integrates two learnable modules: motion policy and attack policy.
+The motion policy optimizes task performance under perturbations from the attack policy, improving perturbation resistance.
+Conversely, the attack policy identifies vulnerable states and selectively applies adversarial perturbations to induce falls.
+The two modules are alternately optimized in a game-theoretic manner.